-How to backup hard drive to an external drive? - 3 ways
+Backup hard drive to an external drive

 To avoid a costly hard drive recovery, you can back data to an external hard drive.
 Even if that sounds like a simple backup task, there are some guidelines to follow and ensure a healthy backup scheme.

 Windows users can have two native Windows operating system options to perform a partial or a full backup.

 - Connect your preferred external drive to the PC. (here, you can use an HDD or rely on solid state drives (SSD); the latter offer fast performance and higher write speeds, but their high capacity comes at a higher price)

 For Windows 11 - type "File History" and select the option

 For Windows 10 - type "backup" and choose "Backup settings"